St3451/Population_Genetics_Exercises/README.md

 # Introduction to exercises

-This repository conatins the exercises for the University of Copenhagen Population Genetics master course.
+This repository contains the exercises for the University of Copenhagen Population Genetics master course.

 ## Index